-For each contract or agreement, the Master List and Timeline will include:
+40 For each contract or agreement, the Master List and Timeline will include:

-- the name of the party with which the contract or agreement was executed, - a brief description of the goods or services provided, - who signed the contract on behalf of the district, - the start and end dates, - the annual and total dollar value,
+42 - the name of the party with which the contract or agreement was executed,

+- 43 a brief description of the goods or services provided, - 44 who signed the contract on behalf of the district, - 45 the start and end dates, - 46 the annual and total dollar value,

 - any required renewal or expiration notice dates or requirements,

-- whether the contract is bid, - the last bid date and the next bid date.
+- whether the contract is bid,

+- the last bid date and the next bid date.

+- 3 4

+- 6 Policy History:

-7 Adopted on: February 2007 8 Revised on: September 2013
+- 7 Adopted on: February 2007

+- 8 Revised on: September 2013

-Board Meetings
+1 Board Meetings

 Meetings of the Board and/or committees of the Board must occur at a duly called and legally conducted meeting.
-"Meeting" is defined as the convening of a quorum of the constituent membership of the Board, whether in person or by means of electronic equipment, to hear, discuss, or act upon a matter over which the Board has supervision, control, jurisdiction, or advisory power.
+"Meeting" is defined as the convening of a quorum of the constituent

+- 5 membership of the Board, whether in person or by means of electronic equipment, to hear, - 6 discuss, or act upon a matter over which the Board has supervision, control, jurisdiction, or - 7 advisory power. - 8

-Regular Meetings
+9 Regular Meetings

-Unless otherwise specified, all meetings will take place in the Jefferson High School Library.
-Regular meetings shall take place at 6:30 p.m. on the third (3rd) Tuesday of each month, or at other times and places determined by a majority vote.
-Except for an unforeseen emergency, meetings must be held in school buildings or, upon the unanimous vote of the Trustees, in a publicly accessible building located within the District.
-If regular meetings are scheduled at places other than as stated above or are adjourned to times other than the regular meeting time, notice of the meeting shall be made in the same manner as provided for special meetings.
-The Trustees may meet outside the boundaries of the school district for collaboration or cooperation on educational issues with other school boards, educational agencies, or cooperatives.
-Adequate notice of the meeting as well as an agenda must be provided to the public in advance.
-Decision making may only occur at a properly noticed meeting held within the school district's boundaries.
-When a meeting date falls on a legal holiday, the meeting shall take place the next business day.
+11 Unless otherwise specified, all meetings will take place in the Jefferson High School Library.

+12 Regular meetings shall take place at 6:30 p.m. on the third $(3^{rd})$ Tuesday of each month, or at 13 other times and places determined by a majority vote.
+Except for an unforeseen emergency other times and places determined by a majority vote.
+Except for an unforeseen emergency, meetings must be held in school buildings or, upon the unanimous vote of the Trustees, in a

+- 14 meetings must be held in school buildings or, upon the unanimous vote of the Trustees, in a 15 publicly accessible building located within the District.
+If regular meetings are scheduled at - publicly accessible building located within the District.
+If regular meetings are scheduled at places other than as stated above or are adjourned to times other than the regular meeting time, - places other than as stated above or are adjourned to times other than the regular meeting time, notice of the meeting shall be made in the same manner as provided for special meetings.
+The - Trustees may meet outside the boundaries of the school district for collaboration or cooperation - on educational issues with other school boards, educational agencies, or cooperatives.
+Adequate - notice of the meeting as well as an agenda must be provided to the public in advance.
+Decision - making may only occur at a properly noticed meeting held within the school district's - boundaries.
+When a meeting date falls on a legal holiday, the meeting shall take place the next - 23 business day.24

-Emergency Meetings
+25 Emergency Meetings